“Transportation management system” means different things to different people.

 Instead of touching every shipment, only deal with those that demand attention.
 The rest you want to automate with a process or a rule.
 You can absolutely bypass a great deal of manual, painful processes with a tool like a TMS.
 Doing so, can achieve tremendous time savings during shipment execution, produce soft savings to the bottom line and allow labor hours to be invested in other tasks.

 And with the right TMS technology system, you can support even the most complicated transportation scenario.
 We have seen hundreds of different systems, from homegrown to even the most sophisticated.
-Everyone has something that is unique, but we have never encountered a complex process for which we could not design a beneficial technology solution.
+Everyone has something that is unique.
+We have never encountered a complex process where we could not design a beneficial technology solution.

 What is a TMS not going to do?